Wiradjuri/project-structure-creator/INSTALLATION.md

 ### For Developers

-- Share the `.whl` file for pip installation
+- Share the `.whl` file for pip installati on
 - Include source code for customization

 ### For Teams/Organizations